lontongcorp/feathers-couchdb/README.md

 can also add other params as well `$skip`, `$limit`, `$select`

-**NOTE** This plugin also provide *free, non-designed view* and try to create temporary view inside database.
+**NOTE** This plugin also provide *non-designed view* and try to create temporary view inside database.
 If `_temp_view` option is not available, like cloudant, this will create new view design and remove it immediately after.
 Please be aware this process slower than having saved design doc.

 ```js